 We expect that we will rely on third parties to conduct clinical trials for our product candidates.
-If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may not be able to obtain regulatory approval for or commercialize MAT2203, MAT9001 or any of our other product candidates and our business could be substantially harmed.
+If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may not be able to obtain regulatory approval for or commercialize MAT2203, MAT2501 or any other product candidates that we may develop and our business could be substantially harmed.

-We expect to enter into agreements with third-party CROs to conduct and manage our clinical programs.
-We would rely heavily on these parties for execution of clinical studies for MAT2203, MAT9001 and our other product candidates and would control only certain aspects of their activities.
-Nevertheless, we would be responsible for ensuring that each of our studies is conducted in accordance with the applicable protocol, legal, regulatory and scientific standards, and our reliance on CROs would not relieve us of our regulatory responsibilities.
-We and our CROs would be required to comply with cGCPs, which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for any products in clinical development.
+We expect to enter into agreements with third-party CROs, or governmental entities like the NIH, to conduct and manage our clinical programs.
+We rely heavily on these parties for execution of clinical studies for MAT2203, MAT2501 and our other product candidates and can control only certain and very limited aspects of their activities.
+Nevertheless, we would be responsible for ensuring that each of our studies is conducted in accordance with the applicable protocol, legal, regulatory and scientific standards, and our reliance on the NIH or CROs would not relieve us of our regulatory responsibilities.
+We, the NIH and our CROs would be required to comply with cGCPs, which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for any products in clinical development.
 The FDA enforces these cGCP regulations through periodic inspections of trial sponsors, principal investigators and trial sites.
-If we or our CROs fail to comply with applicable cGCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
+If we or the NIH or our CROs fail to comply with applicable cGCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that, upon inspection, the FDA will determine that any of our clinical trials comply with cGCPs.
 In addition, our clinical trials must be conducted with products produced under cGMP regulations and will require a large number of test subjects.
-Our failure or the failure of our CROs to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process and could also subject us to enforcement action up to and including civil and criminal penalties.
+Our failure or the failure of the NIH or our CROs to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process and could also subject us to enforcement action up to and including civil and criminal penalties.

 As a result, many important aspects of our drug development programs would be outside of our direct control.
-In addition, the CROs may not perform all of their obligations under their arrangements with us or in compliance with regulatory requirements.
-If the CROs do not perform clinical trials in a satisfactory manner, breach their obligations to us or fail to comply with regulatory requirements, the development and commercialization of MAT2203, MAT9001 or any of our other product candidates may be delayed or our development program may be materially and irreversibly harmed.
+In addition, the NIH or the CROs may not perform all of their obligations under their arrangements with us or in compliance with regulatory requirements.
+If NIH or the CROs do not perform clinical trials in a satisfactory manner, breach their obligations to us or fail to comply with regulatory requirements, the development and commercialization of MAT2203, MAT2501 or any other product candidates that we may develop may be delayed or our development program may be materially and irreversibly harmed.
 We cannot control the amount and timing of resources these CROs would devote to our program or our product candidates.
 If we are unable to rely on the clinical data collected by our CROs, we could be required to repeat, extend the duration of, or increase the size of our clinical trials, which could significantly delay commercialization and require significantly greater expenditures.
 If any of our relationships with these third-party CROs terminate, we may not be able to enter into arrangements with alternative CROs.
-As a result of the foregoing, our financial results and the commercial prospects for MAT2203, MAT9001 and our other product candidates would be harmed, our costs could increase and our ability to generate revenue could be delayed.
+As a result of the foregoing, our financial results and the commercial prospects for MAT2203, MAT2501 and our other product candidates would be harmed, our costs could increase and our ability to generate revenue could be delayed.